moh3a/age-bot/README.md

 # slack-go-bots

-Simple Slack-bots: - to calculate age
+- to calculate age
+- image upload to slack